 There is more detailed info in the Lonely Planet Morocco Guide.

-You will require the following documents when travelling in a motorhome or RV in Morocco;
+You will require the following documents when travelling in a motorhome or campervan in Morocco;

 - A passport that is valid for the length of your stay in Morocco if you are a Brit or United States citizen.
 Check with your embassy if you’re from any other country.